 The recommended prerequisite for this course is Basic Pharmacology in Mental Health and Substance Use.
-This course can be taken alone; however, it qualifies as an elective for the Concurrent Disorders Certificate Program or the Opioid Dependence Treatment Certificate Program.
+This self-paced asyncronous course can be taken alone; however, it qualifies as an elective for the Concurrent Disorders Certificate Program or the Opioid Dependence Treatment Certificate Program.
 Electives must be taken within a two-year period after completing the core course; any courses taken prior to the core program will not count toward the certificate.
 See links for Certificate Program requirements if you are pursuing either of those programs.

 This course explores the needs of patients taking prescribed medications and who also have substance use problems.
 The course covers the most common interactions between psychiatric medications and substance of abuse.
+We suggest learners set aside 3 - 4 hours per week at any time to complete the weekly modules in this self-directed course within the course time frame.
+An expert pharmacist is available in the discussion forums to respond to posted questions.

 At the end of this course, you will be able to: